Kimpton Charlotte Square – Design-driven comfort on the edge of New Town.

 - Invisible Edinburgh – Themed walking tours with homeless people trained as guides.
 Choose between the likes of Powerful Women (JK Rowling, Maggie Dickson, etc.), Crime & Punishment, and more.
 Book in advance.
 Start location: Depends on tour.

 - The Edinburgh Literary Pub Tour – Fantastic 2-hour walking tour that takes in pubs associated with Edinburgh’s literary history.
 Meet at the Beehive Inn on Grassmarket.
-13-minute walk (0.6 mile).
+(0.6 mile).

 - The Cadies & Witchery Tours – Entertaining ‘Murder & Mystery’ tours of Old Town conducted by the becloaked Adam Lyal.
 Expect costumed actors to jump out at you from dark corners off the Royal Mile.
-Start location: The Witchery Restaurant (0.7 mile, 15-minute walk).
+Start location: The Witchery Restaurant (0.7 mile).

 - City of the Dead Tours – Spooky nightly tours of Greyfriars Kirkyard, complete with ghostly encounters.
 The ‘Mackenzie Poltergeist’, a 17th-century ghost of a judge, allegedly haunts the prison in the corner of the graveyard.
 Depart at 9pm Easter-October; at 8.30pm rest of the year.
-Start location: “Tree of the Dead” outside St Giles’ Cathedral (0.8 mile, 17-minute walk).
+Start location: “Tree of the Dead” outside St Giles’ Cathedral (0.8 mile).

 Best Nearby Restaurants

 - Martin Wishart – It’s worth going all the way to Leith to sample the creative seasonal menu of Scottish produce, transformed using French culinary techniques by Martin Wishart, the first chef in Edinburgh to win a Michelin star back in 2001.
-20-minute bus ride (2.5 miles).
+(2.5 miles).

 Best Nearby Cafes